DPDK/dpdk/doc/guides/nics/cxgbe.rst

 for **Chelsio Terminator** 10/25/40/100 Gbps family of adapters.
 CXGBE PMD has support for the latest Linux and FreeBSD operating systems.

+CXGBEVF PMD provides poll mode driver support for SR-IOV Virtual functions and has support for the latest Linux operating systems.

 More information can be found at `Chelsio Communications Official Website
 <http://www.chelsio.com>`_.

 Features
 --------

-CXGBE PMD has support for:
+CXGBE and CXGBEVF PMD has support for:

 - Multiple queues for TX and RX
 - Receiver Side Steering (RSS)